Grappling with Once-Saved-Always-Saved Premise

 become disillusioned and rudderless.
 In

-for the pew-warmers in church, even they may find occasion to query the beliefs of their ostensibly Christian bosses who keep resorting to business
+faith in favour of other religions.
+As regards pew-warmers in church, even they may find occasion to query the beliefs of their ostensibly Christian bosses who keep resorting to business

 practices that run afoul of biblical ethics.